 We can add the Michigan bell and a replica in Green Bay, Wisconsin, if we take a northern return route, passing through Ontario.
 But US residents aren’t allowed in Canada right now.
 Turns out we didn’t need to build that wall — the rest of the world built one around us.
 Instead, Dawn suggests dipping down to see the West Virginia bell because when else would we get to West Virginia?
 With no more than six hours of driving per day, we’ll span 2,108 miles, logging eight bells in five days.

 In keeping with the 2020 theme, things don’t go exactly as planned.
 Capitols across the country are on various states of lockdown due to COVID protocols, armed protests against said protocols, and the ongoing civil unrest sparked by the police murder of George Floyd in Minneapolis.
 The Wisconsin Capitol is on full lockdown.
 No amount of sweet-talking will get us inside the building to see that bell.

 As we settle in for our first night of camping, Trailer Swift’s brakes go out.
 It’s Friday, and we won’t find an open repair shop until Monday.
 The three-day delay means we’ll be driving past the Indiana War Memorial and Museum — home of the state’s Liberty Bell — on a day it’s not open.

 To make up for lost time, we cut out West Virginia and Harrisburg.
-Ohio’s is the last of four bells we’ll see on this tour.
+Ohio’s is the last of the (now four) bells we’ll see on this tour.
 All in all, not bad for a road trip during COVID times.
 We’re a day away from ten days with our grand-baby.
 Happy birthday to me.